FabricFabricPlatform

 const consent = await ctx.db.consentRecord.findFirst({

-where: { partyId: offer.borrower.id, type: "offer_acceptance" },
+where: { partyId: plan.external user.id, type: "offer_acceptance" },

 orderBy: { signedAt: "desc" },